JoshRosen/aggregation-optimization-paper/machine-local-combining-in-spark.md

 ## Algorithm

-We'll use the BlockManager to store metadata about which blocks have been locally reduced, and merge mew map outputs with existing stored map outputs from the same job:
+We'll use the BlockManager to store metadata about which blocks have been locally reduced, and merge new map outputs with existing stored map outputs from the same job.
+For blocks that have been folded into a local aggregate, we'll send small messages to the reducers to let them know that they should expect to read those blocks via the aggregate:

 ```
 def mapTask(partitionId, data, isSpeculative) {